-Students must prepare such exercises, reports, etc., as may be prescribed, and in classes involving laboratory or practical work they must complete such work satisfactorily before any credit for that class can be given.
-If Faculty deems it advisable, giving consideration to the student's overall performance and the constraints of available time, students will be given the opportunity to clear any deficiencies by means of remedial programmes.
+Students must prepare exercises, reports, etc. as may be prescribed, and in-class laboratories or practical work satisfactorily before any credit for that class can be given.
+If Faculty deems it advisable, giving consideration to the student's overall performance and the constraints of time and resources, students may be given the opportunity to clear any deficiencies by means of remedial programmes.